nazabucciarelli/javascript-efi-2/README.md

   - Dark and light themes.
   - Responsive behavior.

+## Technologies used

+  - React
+  - Material UI

 ## Running the project

 After clonning this repository, in the project directory, you will need to run: